-Catwoman has been missing for a month now (having been abducted by the Cult of the Beti-Ma).
+Catwoman had been missing for a month (having been abducted by the Cult of the Beti-Ma).
 But now she’s back in Gotham and all is well.
 Batman greets her with a warm welcome and an air of concern, exclaiming his happiness that she is okay.
-Selina tells Batman, “If you’re really so happy to see me again, the do something for me.”
+Selina tells Batman, “If you’re really so happy to see me again, then do something for me.”
 Batman immediately says, “Anything.”
 What does Selina have in mind?
 Why, a peaceful night for Selina and Bruce, out of costume, going on a regular fun date just like normal people!
 Selina and Bruce get dinner, watch a movie, and smile in each others’ arms all the way back to her apartment.
+With tears in his eyes, Bruce tells Selina that she is beautiful and expresses how scared he was that he thought he’d lost her.
 While not shown “on-panel,” Bruce and Selina finally get a rare moment to relax and let the magic happen, so to speak, in a loving sexual encounter as themselves and not their costumed counterparts.
-Afterward, Bruce leaves as the Batsignal lights up the sky.
-But Bruce is happy and Selina is happy, even if happiness in fleeting in Gotham.
+Afterward, Bruce leaves as the Bat-signal lights up the sky.
+Bruce is happy and Selina is happy, even if happiness is fleeting in Gotham.
 One of my favorite and heartwarming issues of this amazing series.

 –Superman/Batman #10-13 (“SUPERGIRL FROM KRYPTON”)

-NOTE: Batman naturally distrusts the newly formed Justice League Elite.
+–REFERENCE: In Justice League Elite #1.
+Batman naturally distrusts the newly formed Justice League Elite.
 Thus, the Dark Knight gives Batgirl a secret mission.
 Cassandra infiltrates the JLElite by joining their ranks as the masked killer ninja known as Kasumi.
-Bruce now has a mole within the JLElite (as seen in Justice League Elite #1).
+Bruce now has a mole within the JLElite.

-Batman has been absent from the last couple JLA adventures while he recovers from the injuries suffered at the hands of Darkseid.
+Batman has been absent from the last handful of JLA adventures while recovering from the injuries suffered at the hands of Darkseid.
 While Bruce was recovering the JLA met the Abernathies, an all-American metahuman family.
-The head of the Abernathy family has recently died while helping Superman rescue people from a burning building.
-Mrs. Abernathy wants to get revenge on the building contractor, who constructed the premises without following proper fire regulation code.
+The head of the Abernathy family died while helping Superman rescue people from a burning building.
+Mrs. Abernathy now wants to get revenge on the building contractor, who constructed the premises without following proper fire regulation code.
 Batman, along with his JLA teammates, is able to convince the Abernathy family that revenge isn’t worth it.

-NOTE: In the Batcave, Batman warns Supergirl to be resourceful if she is ever rendered powerless (as seen via flashback in Supergirl Vol. 5 #40).
+–FLASHBACK: From Supergirl Vol. 5 #40.
+In the Batcave, Batman warns Supergirl to be resourceful if she is ever rendered powerless.
+(Special thanks to SAM GROOVER for placement on this item.)

-ANOTHER NOTE: Superman and Batman chase the time-traveling villain Chronos back to the 13th Century to apprehend him.
-Meanwhile, in the 21st Century, Robin and Superboy throw a party at the Fortress of Solitude.
-Batgirl apparently gets drunk and throws up (as referenced in Superman/Batman #26).
+–REFERENCE: In Superman/Batman #26.
+Superman and Batman chase the time-traveling villain Chronos back to the 13th century to apprehend him.
+Meanwhile, in the 21st century, Robin and Superboy throw a party at the Fortress of Solitude.
+Batgirl apparently gets drunk and throws up.

 –JLA Classified #32-36 (“THE 4TH PARALLEL”)